theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 |  worker.exe |	Application that handles HTTP requests. worker.exe can be renamed (make sure to update the content of listener.json). |
 <!--|  XtractUniversalLicense.json |	License file with information about the server, the component and runtime. | -->

-## Configuration

 ### Service Settings

-Change the name, display name and description of the service in the `theobald.service.definition.json` file.
+Change the name and description of the Windows service in the `theobald.service.definition.json` file.

 ```json title="theobald.service.definition.json"
 {